giellalt/lang-fit/fit.md

 * %^A:ä %^O:ö %^U:y  vowel harmony archiphonemes
 * %^V:a   %^V:e   %^V:o   %^V:u   %^V:y   %^V:i   %^V:ä   %^V:ö  = for vowel lenghtening
 * %^N:n  for  participle -nut
+* '      0027 aphstrophe for saa'a
+* ’      2019 right single quot mark for saa’a
+* ˊ      02ca letter prime for saaˊa

 ## Sets
 Here we group the symbols in convenient sets.